Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Wound infections:

-The duration of therapy for a mild form is 5-7 days, for a severe form - about 10 days.
+The duration of therapy for mild forms is 5-7 days, for severe forms it is about 10 days.

 Higher doses